DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 ~~~~~~~~~

 Libraries marked as ``experimental`` are entirely not considered part of an ABI
 version, and may change without warning at any time.
-Experimental libraries
-always have a major ABI version of ``0`` to indicate they exist outside of
-:ref:`abi_versioning` , with the minor version incremented with each ABI change
-to library.